JayNewstrom/recipes/content/orange-pork-tenderloin-with-broccolini-and-sweet-potatoes.md

 - Mix sweet potatoes and oranges with 2 tbsp olive oil, pepper, garlic, and salt
 - Spread evenly on one baking sheet and roast 20 minutes or until sweet potato begins to soften, turning halfway through.
 - Remove pork tenderloin from marinade and discard marinade.
 Pat tenderloin dry with paper towel.
 - Heat 1 tbsp olive oil in large nonstick skillet over medium high heat.
 Add pork tenderloin to skillet and cook 5-6 minutes or until golden brown on all sides.
-Place tenderloin in baking pain with sweet potatoes and oranges.
+Place tenderloin in baking pan with sweet potatoes and oranges.
 - Roast pork tenderloin, sweet potatoes and oranges together for 15-18 minutes or until pork reaches 145 degrees (Newstrom’s like longer heat time).
 - Brush pork with remaining 2 tbsp of orange juice, cover loosely with foil and let stand 10 minutes.
 - Cut broccoli lengthwise and toss in 1 Tbsp olive oil.
 Place in other prepared baking pan and roast 9-11 minutes